jed-harwood/SGM/README.md

 `GAR1_gf`: calculate a goodness-of-fit measure to determine if `GAR(1)` is an appropriate model for the data.
 Valid for $n \geq p$.
 Return a value between $0$ and $1$.
 If the returned value is close to $1$, then it means that the `GAR(1)` model is a good fit to the data.

 `GAR1_fit`: fit a `GAR(1)` model for a given set of tuning parameters, using a 3-step estimation procedure based on the penalized MLE.
-* Step 0: given an initial estimate `S` for the covariance matrix (e.g., the sample covariance matrix), obtain an initial estimate for `theta0` by the reciprocal of the largest eigenvalue of `S`, squared.
+* Step 0: given an initial estimate `S` for the covariance matrix (e.g., the sample covariance matrix), obtain an initial estimate for `theta0` by the reciprocal of the largest eigenvalue of `S`, square-rooted.
 * Step 1: given `S`  and `theta0` from Step 0, use an ADMM algorithm to estimate the (normalized) graph Laplacian `L` of the latent graph.
 * Step 2: given the zero-pattern in `L` from Step 1, use an ADMM algorithm to refit the non-zero elements of the (normalized) graph Laplacian `L`.
 * Step 3: